aarav-singh24/Project_COMS/README.md

-# 🛒 Customer Order Management System (COMS) Improvement
+# 🛒 Customer Order Management System Improvement
 ### 📄 Business Requirements Document (BRD)

 This repository contains the Business Requirements Document (BRD) for enhancing the Customer Order Management System of an e-commerce platform.
 The primary objective is to streamline operations, enhance customer satisfaction, and support future scalability.